- Mechanism

 Common side effects:

-• Mild gastrointestinal discomfort (when taken orally)
+- Mild gastrointestinal discomfort when taken orally

-• Slight nausea during initial dosing
+- Slight nausea during initial dosing phases

-• Local skin irritation from transdermal patches
+- Local skin irritation from transdermal patches

 Rare or serious side effects:

-• Allergic reactions or hypersensitivity
+- Allergic reactions or hypersensitivity to the peptide sequence

-• Unintended immune modulation in immunocompromised subjects
+- Unintended immune modulation in severely immunocompromised subjects

-• Potential interactions with systemic immunosuppressants
+- Potential interactions with systemic immunosuppressant medications

 KPV is not FDA-approved and is intended for research purposes only.
 Consult a qualified healthcare provider before use.